x0k/web-maid/docs/operators.md

 ### Signatures

-Waits for interval and returns `context`.
+Waits for an interval and returns `context`.

 ```typescript
 interface Config {